MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/sales-how-enable-payment-service-extensions.md

 ms.date: 07/07/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 4fefaef7380ac10836fcac404eea006f55d8556f
+ms.sourcegitcommit: a16640e014e157d4dbcaabc53d0df2d3e063f8f9
-ms.openlocfilehash: 71ff4af2fa3c0d1020a24de4325aafe17978f715
+ms.openlocfilehash: f56df1759d375548b7415234c9b303a49e50687d
 ms.contentlocale: en-gb
-ms.lasthandoff: 10/16/2017
+ms.lasthandoff: 10/26/2017

 ---
 # <a name="how-to-enable-customer-payments-through-payment-services"></a>How to: Enable Customer Payments Through Payment Services
-As an alternative to collecting payments through bank transfer or credit cards, your customers can pay you through their account with payment services, such as Microsoft Pay, PayPal, or WorldPay.
+As an alternative to collecting payments through bank transfer or credit cards, your customers can pay you through their account with payment services, such as PayPal and WorldPay.

 After you enable a payment service in [!INCLUDE[d365fin](includes/d365fin_md.md)], a link to the service is available on sales documents that you send by email to your customers.
 Customers can use the link to go to the payment service and pay the bill, directly from the sales document.
 If you don't want to include the link, for example, if a customer will pay with cash, you can remove the payment service from the invoice before posting.

-The Microsoft Pay, PayPal Payments Standard, and WorldPay Payments Standard extensions are installed in [!INCLUDE[d365fin](includes/d365fin_md.md)], and are ready for you to enable.
+The PayPal Payments Standard and WorldPay Payments Standard extensions are installed in [!INCLUDE[d365fin](includes/d365fin_md.md)], and are ready for you to enable.

 ## <a name="to-enable-a-payment-service-in-included365finincludesd365finmdmd"></a>To enable a payment service in [!INCLUDE[d365fin](includes/d365fin_md.md)]
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Services**, and then choose the related link.